-We will be traveling to Congo-Brazzaville, a green treasure, which is a peaceful and stable nation of people who are warm and incredibly welcoming to visitors.
+Guests on the TAS Congo Gorillas Safari will travel to Congo-Brazzaville – a green treasure – which is a peaceful and stable nation of people who are warm and incredibly welcoming to visitors.
 Here, Odzala-Kokoua National Park is home to the second largest rainforest in the world with more than 500 different wildlife species, in addition to thousands of plants and over 400 birds.

 Congo is divided into two territories and the western area, the sophisticated and very French Republic of Congo or Congo-Brazzaville, is very different from the Democratic Republic of Congo.
 These two countries with nearly the same name are separated by the mighty Congo River.
 Similar as they sound, they are in fact dissimilar in every other way.
 Most significantly Congo-Brazzaville has focused on conserving its natural wealth and offers exceptional wildlife experiences found nowhere else on earth.